sallyklpoon/sallyklpoon/README.md

 🤓 What I'm currently learning: React Native

-📝 On my list of things to learn next: Java ☕
+📝 What I want to learn next: Java ☕